-One penalty unit is currently \$165.22, from 1 July 2020 to 30 June 2021.
+One penalty unit is currently \$203.51 from 1 July 2025 to 30 June 2026 (updated after the State Budget each year).

 The rate for penalty units is indexed each financial year so that it is raised in line with inflation.
-Any change to the value of a penalty unit will happen on 1 July each year.
+Any change to the value of a penalty unit will happen on 1 July each year, in accordance with the Monetary Units Act 2004.